osmosis-labs/osmosis/tests/localosmosis/README.md

       osmosisd in-place-testnet localosmosis osmo12smx2wdlyttvyzvzg54y2vnqwq2qjateuf7thj
       ```

+      Where the first input is the desired chain-id of the new network and the second input is the desired validator operator address (where you vote from).
+      The address provided above is included in the localosmosis keyring under the name 'val'.

      You now have a network you own with the mainnet state on version X.

    - **Mainnet is on version X, and you want to create a tesnet on version X+1.**